RUB-Project-Team/NJLegislators/README.md

 ##### Approach:

 * Information Gathering: Information is available in various format on various sites.NJ State official websites were referred to get information.
 * Information used is in csv, excel format.
-We used Pandas to read HTML data from NJ state website.
+We used Pandas to read HTML data from NJ state website, csv and xls files from local directory.
 * `DistrictTowns.csv` shows information about district number, Township and County.
 * `2020mayors.xls` shows information about mayor by township
 * `https://www.njleg.state.nj.us/members/roster.asp` to get the State Legislators information.